manassaloi/manassaloi.github.io/_posts/2021-11-24-no-recording-please.markdown

 This post is not a bait for you.
 Don't send me requests for mentorship.
 I will probably not reply to your DM.

 \* I do these when I am bored.
-Or when I need to find some meaning in life beyond my hedonistic existence.
+Or when I need to find some meaning in life beyond my hedonistic existence by giving back to the community.
 When I want to do them I post about it on Twitter and the seats fill out within 10 mins of me posting.